phoolcmd/AKI-Game-Source/README.md

 As Astral Kitten Island grows and evolves, it seeks to provide an unforgettable mix of exploration, puzzle-solving, and role-playing elements with its unique blend of magical and feline-themed charm.
 Stay tuned for exciting updates and milestones in the journey of its development!

+# Running the Game
+To run Astral Kitten Island, follow these steps:

+1. Clone this repository to your local machine or download the source code.
+2. Navigate to the demo folder in the repository or the downloaded files.
+3. Double-click AKI_demo.exe to run the game.